WE'RE PROUD TO BE

 You can find your closest stockist of Timberlink timber by clicking here.

 The timber we sell in Tasmania is produced at our Bell Bay sawmill in the north of Tasmania from Tasmanian grown plantation pine.
-Products made here are also exported to the mainland and around the world.
+Products made here are also exported to the mainland and into NZ and Asia.
 We also have a mill in Tarpeena in South Australia which supplies mainland Australia and export markets.

 Our Bell Bay mill is the only large-scale softwood mill in Tasmania.
 We employ more than 190 staff on a 74ha site and have invested significant dollars over the last few year in technology upgrades and safety improvements.